She was conjoined to her twin for the first 7 months of life. Now an adult, she just had her own baby.

 But last month, one of the sisters, Charity Lincoln Gutierrez-Vazquez, 21, was back triumphantly at the Seattle hospital where she was born.
 This time she was recovering after giving birth to her first child.

 On Aug.
-12, she had a 4-pound, 3-ounce girl that she and her husband, Ruben Gutierrez-Vazquez named Alora Joy.
+12, she had a 4-pound, 3-ounce girl that she and her husband Ruben Gutierrez-Vazquez named Alora Joy.

-“It was a little surreal to end up in exactly the same hospital where Charity and Kathleen were born,” said Vaneice Lincoln, 52, about University of Washington Medical Center.
+“It was a little surreal to end up in exactly the same hospital where Charity and Kathleen were born,” said Vaneice Lincoln, 52, about the University of Washington Medical Center.

 Charity said she felt an enormous sense of accomplishment after she delivered her baby.
 Her health had long been a focal point in her life.